Specialised Foundation Progamme Allocation Process

 - 21 in South Yorkshire (9 Research and 12 Medical Education)

-- 21 in West Yorkshire (18 Research posts and 3 Primary Care posts)
+- 21 in West Yorkshire (18 Research posts and 3 Primary Care posts.
+From Aug 2022 the Primary care posts will change to a Medical Education placement in the FY2 year which starts in 2023)

-As the SJT has not usually been completed prior to AFP recruitment taking place, YHFS AFP applicants will take part in a competitive interview process.
+As the SJT has not usually been completed prior to SFP recruitment taking place, YHFS SFP applicants will take part in a competitive interview process.

 All students must still sit the SJT, but the score will not be used to allocate to an AUoA.
-All AFP offers are subject to a satisfactory SJT score however.
+All SFP offers are subject to a satisfactory SJT score however.

 - SJT dates - New online system windows:

-The enrolment for applications for the Academic Programme will start on Monday 12th October 2020.
-Please see the FP/AFP Applicants Handbook for more information.
+The enrolment for applications for the Specialised Programme will start on Wednesday 1st September 2021.
+Please see the FP/SFP Applicants Handbook for more information.

 Please rank the programmes in order of preference by using the drag and drop function.